comp110-lytle/comp110/site/exercises/wordle-pt1.md

 ## Part 5.
 Exiting Early for Invalid Inputs

 What happens if you input a word with fewer than 5 characters?
 Or you input a "char" that is more than one character, or none at all?
 As seen in part 3, when the user put in 'ducks' as the single character, they were able to recieve the error message but the code continued to run as the call to `contains_char` was still executed.
 We don't want this to happen.
 It's good practice to handle bad input from an end-user gracefully in your programs.
-Our strategy, for now, will be to simply print an error message and then exit the program early.
+Our strategy, for now, will be to modify both `input_word` and `input_letter` to exit the program early after it prints the error message but *before* it returns something.

 There is a special built-in function called `exit()` that will send a signal to your system and tell the program to quit at that point, not continuing on further in the program.
 Before attempting to implement the following behavior in your program, think about where it logically _makes sense_ to try adding these checks for correct input.